zeldin/super-reu/docs/porting_guide.md

 ### Clock speed

-The design has been created for a system clock speed of 100 MHz.
+The design has been created for a system clock speed of 80-100 MHz.
-It can probably still work at much lower speeds, but the timing in `bus_manager` (and `chameleon_phi_clock`, if used) would need to be adjusted accordingly.
+It can probably still work at much lower speeds, but the timing in `bus_manager` (and `phi_recovery`, if used) would need to be adjusted accordingly.

 ### Number of logic elements